susanBuck/notes/07_Git/00_Command_Line_Primer.md

     $ cd practice

+### Working with text files

-Now that we're in here, let's create a new file called `example.txt` with the `touch` command:
+In our new practice directory, let's create a new file called `example.txt` with the `touch` command:

     $ touch example.txt